semaphoreci/docs/docs/reference/sem-command-line-tool.md

 ```

 If the output is an empty line, then then `EDITOR` environment variable is not
 set.
-You can set it to the `nano` editor as follows:
+You can set it to the `nano` editor using the following command:

 ``` bash
 $ export EDITOR=nano